Great web designers advise clients to reduce the number of fields per form. This reduces the number of abandoned forms.

-For recruitment consultancy client RSC, all of the input fields were removed for one form.
-For CV submission, there’s just a file upload button, as all contact information is on CVs.
-Especially in a candidate driven market, why burden the visitor with extra admin?
+For client, recruitment consultants RSC, to upload a CV uploads, just name and address are required.
+Then there’s a file upload button, as all contact information is on the CV.
+In a candidate driven market, why burden applicants with extra admin?

 A Good Form is a Short Form

-There’s no doubt, excessive fields increases the number of abandoned form submissions.
-So aside from the extreme CV example, what’s the least required fields you can have on a form?
+There’s no doubt, excessive fields increases the number of abandoned forms.
+So, aside from the extreme CV example, what’s the least required fields you can have on a form?

 Research by KO Marketing, back in 2014 found 81% of B2B customers preferred to communicate via email, with the phone being second at 58%.
-Therefore, whilst you may include the phone field, is there value in making it not required?
+Whilst you may include the phone field, is it wise to make it not required?